dew-landscapes/envEcosystems/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `envEcosystems` is to provide tools and objects for creating ecosystem descriptions based on outputs from other `env`Packages.
+The goal of `envEcosystems` is to help create ecosystem descriptions based on outputs from other `env`Packages.

 ## Installation